MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/best-practices/best-practices-for-offline.md

 # Best practices for handling offline play

-Xbox One is designed as a connected device, and the best experiences, such as multiplayer gaming and video streaming, require connectivity.
+Xbox is designed as a connected device, and the best experiences, such as multiplayer gaming and video streaming, require connectivity.
-However, the Xbox One console supports many scenarios for offline play.
+However, the Xbox console supports many scenarios for offline play.

 Games must be robust in the face of connectivity failures.
 For games with offline play experiences, allow your players to enjoy those experiences to the fullest.